 In this project folder, you can now re-arrange the clips if you want, but since you're creating a life story, you should probably stick to its original chronological order.
 This is the folder where you can gather more files from other folders in other flash drives or cloud drive.

 There are a lot of video editing software that you can download for free.
 In fact, if you have a Windows laptop or desktop, chances are you already have a program pre-installed for video editing.
 If you'd rather use your smartphone to edit the video files, there are numerous free apps in the Apple Store and Google Play (Android).
 However, keep in mind that some of the free video editing apps have in-app purchases.
 For example, you can download an app for free, but you will have to pay for a "premium" version to take off the app's logo in the watermark.

 Now that you've uploaded all of the video files into your editing program, this is where the fun (and hard work) begins.
 You can use the trim tool or function to cut out parts of the video clips that you don't want to include, which are usually found in the beginning.
 For instance, a video clip might contain someone singing in front of the camera, but the beginning parts are filled with chatter and background noise from the audience.
 You can trim this beginning part, so that the video clip will start at the point when the main subject begins.

-After trimming each video clip (if necessary or desired), you can also apply transition effects in between scenes or video cips.
+After trimming each video clip (if necessary or desired), you can also apply transition effects in between scenes or video clips.
 This will make your movie seem smoother the way a dreamy memory looks in your mind.
-My favorite effect is cross-fade, and depending on the look and feel of the film, I also sometimes use fade-out to black at the end of each scene.
+My favourite effect is cross-fade, and depending on the look and feel of the film, I also sometimes use fade-out to black at the end of each scene.

 5. Add Music and Sync